ubaldot/defrecs/README.md

 # How to use?

-The best is to copy an example and adjust based on your need.
+The best is to copy an example and adjust it based on your need.
+For each example you have an associated `README.md`file with the following
+structure:

+1. Introduction
+2. Requirements - what the system shall do.
+3. Implementation
+   1. Hardware - which pin corresponds to what, etc.
+   2. Software - how components are connected.
+      1. Platform - platform components description, predictable and unpredictable events.
+      2. Application - application components description.
+      3. Scheduling - how components are scheduled

-The process is fairly easy:
+The process for modifying an existing example is fairly easy:

 1. Open the `.ioc` file with CubeMX and adjust your hardware configuration.
-Generate the `Makefile` from there: in the Section `Project Manager - Project
-- Toolchain/IDE` select `Makefile`,
+   Generate the `Makefile` from there: in the Section `Project Manager - Project - Toolchain/IDE` select `Makefile`,
-2. Adjust the `Makefile` to include your tools path and the source and include paths.
+2. Adjust the `Makefile` to include your tools path and the source and include paths,
 3. Adjust the platform layer components located in the `platform` folder,
 4. Develop and connect your components in the `application folder`, through publish/subscribe functions,